SOFTWARE REFUND NOTICE

-CAD PRO SOFTWARE BACKUP CD’S ARE COMPLETELY NON-REFUNDABLE.
+CAD PRO SOFTWARE BACKUP CD’S or USB DRIVES ARE COMPLETELY NON-REFUNDABLE.

 Retail store software products which require physical shipment and have been shipped to you but are subsequently approved by the publisher for a refund will be charged a 30% service charge fee.
 Under no circumstance is the 30% service charge fee refundable.
 The package shipped to you MUST be returned UNOPENED, no exceptions.

 All retail store refunds must be approved by the software publisher (this does not include any type of online software purchases).
 Upon receiving an original copy of the store receipt and your refund request, we will forward your request to the software publisher who will then authorize or decline the refund within fifteen (15) business days.
 You will be notified by e-mail as to whether or not the software publisher authorizes the store refund.

 If the software publisher approves your retail store refund request, you must return all of the software product physically delivered to you along with the original store receipt.
 Additionally, you must delete the software from any and all computers on which it was installed, and you must delete or destroy all other copies of the refunded software in every form.
 The approved refund will be processed within (30) business days after our receipt of the unopened returned product.

 Software Piracy and Copyright Infringement